There are myriad state and federal employment laws that both employers and employees may encounter.

 A sexual harassment policy should define sexual harassment as any unwelcome sexual conduct, including sexual advances, requests for sexual favors, and other verbal or physical conduct that enters into employment decisions or creates an intimidating, hostile, or offensive working environment (i.e., one that unreasonably interferes with an individual’s work performance or other terms and conditions of employment).
 Any time an employee suffers a negative tangible employment action as a result of sexual harassment by a superior (e.g., a demotion or termination for refusing sexual advances), the employer will be held strictly liable for the consequences.
 In cases in which a supervisor creates a hostile work environment only (i.e., no tangible employment action against the victim), the employer will be held liable for the harassment if the victim follows whatever steps are in the policy but the employer fails to take measures to prevent and correct the situation.
 When an employee is subjected to a hostile work environment by a coworker, the employer will be held liable for the harassment if the employer knew or should have known about the harassment and failed to take immediate and appropriate responsive action.

 At least once a year physicians should have a short presentation given for all employees concerning illegal discrimination and harassment, including a discussion of the company’s complaint procedures.
-Physicians should consider having their attorney give the talk.
+Physicians should consider having their physician employment law lawyer give the talk.

 Having a pregnant employee in a small to medium-size office can put added stress and work on the other employees, both before and during the maternity leave.
 Nonetheless, pregnancy must be treated in the same manner as other disabilities.
 So, if a male doctor is ordered to take three months off following a heart attack, then a pregnant woman must be allowed to take off the time her doctor orders as well.
 Similarly, one may not establish mandatory maternity leave that is not related to the employee’s ability to work.
 Even when the motive is to protect the unborn child, it is illegal to discharge the employee unless it is demonstrated that no less restrictive alternatives exist or that the employee would be exposed to unsafe levels of radiation or a similarly toxic environment and it is determined that only women would be affected by the hazard.
 In conclusion, physicians should be consistent in the manner in which they treat temporarily disabled workers, including pregnant employees.
 In addition, physicians should not ask about a prospective worker’s intention to become pregnant.

-While it may be tempting to give an employee severance pay (or receive severance pay) in exchange for a general release of all claims, including the Age Discrimination in Employment Act of 1967 (ADEA) claims, employees who are 40 years of age or older are covered by the Older Worker Benefit Protection Act.
-That means if the employer wants to preclude or settle a dispute without litigation, the employee must be given something of value over what any other employee would receive, 21 days to consider the offer (which must specifically refer to releasing ADEA rights or claims), and seven days to rescind the acceptance of an offer.
+While many employers offer 1-2 weeks of severance pay for every year worked, an employee can ask for more.
+A good rule of thumb is to request 4 weeks of severance for each year worked.
+While it may be tempting to give an employee severance pay (or receive severance pay) in exchange for a general release of all claims, including the Age Discrimination in Employment Act of 1967 (ADEA) claims, the employee must be given something of value in addition to any of the employee’s existing entitlements such as payment for vacation benefits and be afforded 21 days to consider the offer (which must specifically refer to releasing ADEA rights or claims), and seven days to rescind the acceptance of an offer.
 They also must be advised that they can and should seek legal counsel.
 If the offer is part of an early retirement package, the employee must be given 45 days to consider it.

 Physicians accused of discrimination or sexual harassment can face legal consequences that can negatively impact their careers.
-Employment discrimination cases involving medical personnel are often complicated legal matters that require the services of a competent, reliable, and focused healthcare employment attorney.
+Employment discrimination cases involving medical personnel are often complicated legal matters that require the services of a highly skilled, reliable, and focused physician employment law lawyer.

 For additional guidance see: